Table of contents

 Optimizing images is important for improving performance and SEO in your Shoper store.
 Here’s how to do it:

-• Select the right size images: Before adding images, make sure they are the right size so they are readable and won’t slow down the page loading.
+- Select the right size images: Before adding images, ensure they are the right size so they are readable and won’t slow down the page loading.

-• Alternative descriptions (alt text): Add alternative descriptions to images that are descriptive and help users with disabilities and search engines understand the content of images.
+- Alternative descriptions (alt text): Add alternative descriptions to descriptive images and help users with disabilities and search engines understand the content of images.

 13. Set valid file names